ossd-s24/project-evaluation/PublicLab_evaluation.md

 Each member of your group should attempt to configure the development environemnt for this project.
 Complete the following for each member:

-Name:
+Name: Isaiah Levy

-Operating system:
+Operating system: Mac OS

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it) Yes

 How long did the whole process take?
+Less than 5 minutes

 ---

 ## Summary assesment
-__How friendly is this project for beginner contributors?__
+__How friendly is this project for beginner contributors?__ Friendly for begginners.
+There is a section of there website containing issues for

-__Do the maintainers respond helpfully to questions in issues?__
+__Do the maintainers respond helpfully to questions in issues?__ Soso